MirRoR4s/PortSwigger/Server side topics/File upload vulnerabilities/README.md

 - If the file type is executable, such as a PHP file, **and** the server is configured to execute files of this type, it will assign variables based on the headers and parameters in the HTTP request before running the script.
 The resulting output may then be sent to the client in an HTTP response.
 - If the file type is executable, but the server **is not** configured to execute files of this type, it will generally respond with an error.
 However, in some cases, the contents of the file may still be served to the client as plain text.
 Such misconfigurations can occasionally be exploited to leak source code and other sensitive information.
 You can see an [example](https://portswigger.net/web-security/information-disclosure/exploiting#source-code-disclosure-via-backup-files) of this in our [information disclosure](https://portswigger.net/web-security/information-disclosure) learning materials.

-#### Tip
+> Tip
+>

-The `Content-Type` response header may provide clues as to what kind of file the server thinks it has served.
+> The `Content-Type` response header may provide clues as to what kind of file the server thinks it has served.
 If this header hasn't been explicitly set by the application code, it normally contains the result of the file extension/MIME type mapping.
+>

-Now that you're familiar with the key concepts, let's look at how you can potentially exploit these kinds of vulnerabilities.
+> Now that you're familiar with the key concepts, let's look at how you can potentially exploit these kinds of vulnerabilities.

-## Exploiting unrestricted file uploads to deploy a web shell
+## 五.
+Exploiting unrestricted file uploads to deploy a web shell

 From a security perspective, the worst possible scenario is when a website allows you to upload server-side scripts, such as PHP, Java, or Python files, and is also configured to execute them as code.
 This makes it trivial to create your own web shell on the server.

-### Web shell
+### 5.1 Web shell

 A web shell is a malicious script that enables an attacker to execute arbitrary commands on a remote web server simply by sending HTTP requests to the right endpoint.